Plasy

 Plasy (/cs/; Plass) is a town in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 2,900 inhabitants.
-It is known for its former monastery of the same name, which is protected as a national cultural monument.
+The town is located on the Střela River in the Plasy Uplands.
+Plasy is known for the former Plasy Monastery, which is protected as a national cultural monument.

 Administrative division

 Plasy consists of six municipal parts (in brackets population according to the 2021 census):